foundweekends/conscript/README.markdown

-conscript: Scala at your command
+Conscript: Scala at your command
 =========================

 This is a tool for installing and updating Scala software programs.
 It